akoen/notes/content/notes/the_importance_of_privacy.md

 ## Lack of regulation allows warrantless investigation of citizens {#lack-of-regulation-allows-warrantless-investigation-of-citizens}

-In 2020 it was revealed that the Department of Homeland Security had purchased a commercial database of location data which tracks the movement of millions of American cellphones ([source](https://www.wsj.com/articles/federal-agencies-use-cellphone-location-data-for-immigration-enforcement-11581078600)).
+-   In 2020 it was revealed that the Department of Homeland Security had purchased a commercial database of location data which tracks the movement of millions of American cellphones ([source](https://www.wsj.com/articles/federal-agencies-use-cellphone-location-data-for-immigration-enforcement-11581078600)).
 This data was used to arrest immigrants suspected of crossing the border illegally.

+-   The governments of many countries collect extremely sensitive data from citizens including those not suspected of any crime.
+For example, the British OPTICNERVE program, leaked by [§Edward Snowden]({{< relref "edward_snowden" >}}) in 2013, covertly took pictures of Yahoo messenger users every 5 minutes through their webcams without their knowledge.
+In a six-month period, images of 1.8 million distinct users were collected.

 ## Privacy should be inalienable {#privacy-should-be-inalienable}